denzellsilva/student-information-system/README.md

 # Student Information System
 The app is created for our final school requirement only.
+It's made with .NET windows forms.
 It's only developed to demonstrate CRUD operations.
 It's not secure, and not advisable to use it in real world.

 Application Features:
 - Login system mock-up (not secure since the password is shown in codebase).